gnufsociety/gnufsociety.github.io/README.txt

-This is a doodle of our website.
+Visit gnufsociety.github.io for a doodle of our website.